dimanikulin/dimanikulin/MultimediaIRSystemsAnalyze.md

-# Headline
-The Comparison of Private Multimedia IR Systems
+# The Comparison of Private Multimedia IR Systems

-# Article description
 In this article, we compare several private multimedia information retrieval (IR) systems based on the requirements and needs of users.
 We recommend choosing one offline and one online system, as some users prefer multimedia IR systems integrated with online storage while others prefer offline ones.
 Similarly, we compare both proprietary and open systems.